sdamaraju/HotfixComparatorTool/HotfixComparator/Readme.txt

 ## Deployment and usage instructions

-1.Download the jar file and .bat file and place them under the same folder structure.
+1.Download the jar file and .bat file, extract and place them under the same folder structure.
-2.Run the .bat file.
+2.Run the compareHotfixes.bat file.
-3.On the Browser, just hit the : http://localhost:7008
+3.Default Browser opens in 5 seconds, or hit the : http://localhost:7008
 4.Upload the csv files on to the browser.
 5.Click the Compare Button.